Nick Bosa: 2019

 Bosa was selected by the San Francisco 49ers in the first round with the second overall pick in the 2019 NFL draft.
-On July 25, 2019, Bosa signed a 4-year deal with the 49ers worth $33.5 million featuring a $22.5 million signing bonus and a fifth year option.
+On July 25, 2019, Bosa signed a four-year deal with the 49ers worth $33.5 million featuring a $22.5 million signing bonus and a fifth-year option.

-Bosa made his NFL debut in Week 1 against the Tampa Bay Buccaneers.
-In the game, he made 3 tackles and sacked quarterback Jameis Winston once in the 31–17 road victory.
-During a Week 5 31–3 victory over the Cleveland Browns, Bosa sacked Baker Mayfield twice, one of which resulted in a fumble, earning him National Football Conference (NFC) Defensive Player of the Week.
-In the next game against the Carolina Panthers, Bosa sacked Kyle Allen thrice and recorded his first career interception in the 51–13 win.
-He was named the NFC Defensive Player of the Week for his performance along with his brother Joey, who was voted AFC Defensive Player of the Week.
+Bosa made his NFL debut in the season-opener against the Tampa Bay Buccaneers and made three tackles and a sack in the 31–17 road victory.
+During a Week 5 31–3 victory over the Cleveland Browns on Monday Night Football, Bosa recorded four tackles and sacked Baker Mayfield twice, one of which resulted in a fumble.
+Bosa was named NFC Defensive Player of the Week for his performance.
+Two weeks later against the Washington Redskins, Bosa had seven tackles and a sack in the 9–0 shoutout road victory.
+In the next game against the Carolina Panthers, Bosa sacked Kyle Allen thrice and recorded his first career interception along with four tackles and a pass deflection during the 51–13 victory.
+Bosa was named the NFC Defensive Player of the Week for his performance along with his brother Joey, who was voted AFC Defensive Player of the Week.
 The next day, Bosa was named the NFC Defensive Player of the Month for his play in October.